RichardStyles/taxi/README.md

 `taxi call`

-This defaults to a multi site setup (see below for configuration details)
+This defaults to a multi site setup (see below for configuration details).
+You MAY have many different folders containing different taxi.json files, when you run build, reset or valid these will only affect the current taxt.json file you are looking at.

 `taxi call --single`